-Our priority is to ensure the well-being of our customers and teams, whilst supporting your motoring needs safely.
-The following information may answer some of your questions, but we would encourage you to contact us if there is anything you want to discuss.
+Our priority is to ensure the well-being of our customers and colleagues, whilst supporting your motoring needs safely.
+You will find our latest response to coronavirus outlined below.
+We would encourage you to contact us if there is anything you want to discuss.
+Take care and stay safe.

 What are you doing to keep your showrooms safe for customers and employees?